Uberspace/paternoster/README.md

 To enforce a certain level of security, **all strings must be of the type `restricted_str`**.
 It is not possible to add an string argument, which does not have a defined set of characters.
-In addtion to `restricted_str` UberScripts adds a couple of other special types, which can be used by referencing them as `uberscript.types.<name>`, after importing `uberscript.types`.
+In addtion to `restricted_str` Paternosters adds a couple of other special types, which can be used by referencing them as `paternoster.types.<name>`, after importing `paternoster.types`.

 | Name | Category | Description |
 | ---- | -------- | ----------- |